Find the Best Bathroom and Kitchen Faucet Brands

 A dual-handle faucet has separate hot and cold levers.
 They can be attached to the same centerpiece or a few inches apart but are always next to the main spout.
 They require separate hot and cold water connections.

-Commercial style faucets have long, flexible designs and usually don’t have a much of a cover.
+Commercial style faucets have long, flexible designs and usually don’t have much of a cover.
 Some designs include multiple taps that dispense different flow-styles in one model.
 They’re great for large sinks and give your kitchen a modern look.

 Pot-filler faucets are often found installed above an oven range and have extendable arms to reach over a pot.
 They’re typically mounted into your wall.